 We are growing!

 Sussex Montessori’s team is growing every day!
-Our Head of School and the Sussex Montessori School leadership is so excited to build the team that will welcome Sussex Montessori’s students on day one.
-So many amazing teachers, assistant teachers and support staff, alongside our students and families will bring the school’s mission and vision to life.
-Please join us in welcoming each new team member as they officially come on board!
-We will introduce them here very soon!
+Our Head of School and the Sussex Montessori School leadership are excited to build this diverse team of extraordinary, talented staff to educate and inspire our young learners.
+These amazing teachers, assistant teachers and support staff, alongside our students and families will bring the school’s mission and vision to life.
+Please join us in welcoming each new member as they come on board!

 Becky Ball is a Delaware native, growing up in Milford.
 She went to High Point University where she received a BA in elementary education.
 After college Becky pursued a childhood dream and went to work for Walt Disney World.
 While there she held a few different roles but spent most of her time doing conservation education in Disney’s Animal Kingdom.
 Becky made her way back to Delaware to work for Cape Henlopen State Park as a park naturalist in 2019, and is finally getting back in the classroom!
 She is currently pursuing her Montessori certification at the University of Delaware and is excited about the opportunity to teach at Sussex Montessori School.
 Becky loves being outside and learning about nature.
 She also loves dancing and currently teaches ballet in Milford.